 Due to their oil-free status, parts tend to wear out faster in oil-free compressors because oil isn’t lubricating moving parts.
 Therefore, the compressor system itself will have a slightly shorter life than oil-flooded systems.

 Then, there is the oil-free compressor.
 These compressors are for industries that need a clean, pure compressor to compress air.
 Also, keep in mind, the higher the quality of the compressed air, the better the product and the lower the cost to produce it.

 Oil-free compressors are often used in the medical field, in the food production industry, and in beverage production industries.
 This is due to the level of purity that oil-free compressors offer.

 Analyze Your Options

 It’s pretty incredible that man has found a way to take ambient air and transform it in a way that powers manufacturing plants.
 Further, compressed air cleans hospital room air, automates processes and is used as an everyday convenience.

 With that said, do you know which type of compressor would best meet your demand?
 Oil-lubricated or oil-free?
 Unfortunately, there aren’t a whole lot of guidelines that tell you which compressor type to choose.

 However, there are a few strategies that can help you determine which compressor is right for your company.
 First, you need to identify if there are any industrial codes or certifications necessary.
 In addition, identify the benefits of each unit and your job requirements.
+(See above in our graphic).
 These factors will help you determine the best compressor for your business.

-Finally, these are the different types of Oil-Lubricated and Oil-Free Compressed we distribute at John Henry Foster.
+Finally, these are the different types of oil-lubricated and oil-free compressors we distribute at John Henry Foster.

 - Gardner Denver (CompAir): Rotary screw: 5-500 HP, Reciprocating: ½ – 30 HP